Acute Pancreatitis Risk

 Consistent fasting triglyceride levels >880 mg/dL could be a sign of an underlying genetic disease.

-In some people, extremely high triglycerides that do not respond to traditional triglyceride-lowering therapies could be caused by familial chylomicronemia syndrome (FCS), a rare genetic disorder.
-Other people with extremely high triglycerides that do not respond to standard of care may display clinical characteristics similar to FCS, but have no clear genetic cause.
+In some people, extremely high triglycerides that do not respond to traditional triglyceride-lowering therapies could be caused by Familial Chylomicronemia Syndrome (FCS), a rare genetic disorder.
+Other people with extremely high triglycerides that do not respond to traditional triglyceride-lowering therapies may display clinical characteristics similar to FCS, but have no clear genetic cause.

-Regardless of the cause, people with extremely high triglycerides that do not respond to standard of care face a risk of acute pancreatitis, which is a serious complication that often requires hospitalization and can be fatal.
+Regardless of the cause, people with extremely high triglycerides that do not respond to traditional triglyceride-lowering therapies face a risk of acute pancreatitis, which is a serious complication that often requires hospitalization and can be fatal.

 Guidelines consistently recommend maintaining triglycerides <500 mg/dL to reduce the risk of acute pancreatitis.